-Long gone are the days of pinks rooms being relegated to the confines of a girl's bedroom - over the past couple of years, pink has been encroaching more and more into the main areas of the home.
+Long gone are the days of pinks rooms being relegated to the confines of bedroom ideas for girls – over the past couple of years, pink has been encroaching more and more into the main areas of the home.

 'Pink paint is proving it deserves a place in every room of your home,' notes Marianne Shillingford, creative director of Dulux.
 'With the right shade of blush pink paint or dusky pink paint you can design a stylish, sophisticated space.'

 'When it comes to entertaining, atmosphere is important, so it helps to have a stylish dining space,' says Marianne.
-'Zoning with colour to highlight your "area of expertise" is the easiest way to create a focal point.
-All you need to do is paint a block of colour on the wall directly behind your table, then continue along the ceiling until you cover the area above it.'
+'Zoning with color to highlight your 'area of expertise' is the easiest way to create a focal point.
+All you need to do is paint a block of color on the wall directly behind your table, then continue along the ceiling until you cover the area above it.'

-The optimistic tones of yellow are more commonly seen in kitchens and loving rooms than dining spaces as it's traditionally seen as more of a daytime color.
+The optimistic tones of yellow are more commonly seen in kitchens and loving rooms than dining spaces as it is traditionally seen as more of a daytime color.

 That said, we'd never get anywhere if we didn't find ways of stylishly breaking the rules, so why not look to yellow dining room ideas.

 'Refresh your dining room in a sunny yellow hue that will help the space feel light and bright,' suggests Helen Shaw, director at Benjamin Moore.
 'Uplifting and friendly, yellow tones help to create a welcoming feel that is essential for space made for entertaining.'